 - Damage to the uterus and bowel

-Preeclampsia is serious disorder that happens in some pregnancies.
+Preeclampsia is a serious disorder that happens in some pregnancies.
 Preeclampsia is a major cause of maternal mortality and morbidity in pregnant women.
 Preeclampsia also causes preterm birth, perinatal death, and small birth weight.

 The only treatment for severe eclampsia that is curable is delivery.
 Overall, 10-15% of maternal deaths are directly associated with pre-eclampsia.

 Major Risk Factors for Pre-eclampsia

 - History of family heart disease

 Obstructed labor is when the child is unable to exit the pelvis because the birth canal is physically blocked.
 These complications are preventable.

 In Africa, the incidence of obstructed labor is 12%.
 Of these mothers, 61% did not have any prenatal care.
 The most common causes of obstructed labor were the head of the baby was bigger than the pelvis and malpresentation.
 Both of these issues can be prevented with proper prenatal care.

 Malaria is a parasitic infection transmitted by mosquitoes.
 Malaria is devastating to Africa.
 Worldwide malaria kills almost one million people annually.
 Pregnant women and children who already have decreased immunity, have the highest rates of mortality and morbidity.

 Pregnant women with malaria have more severe symptoms of malaria.
 Pregnant women with malaria have the following mortalities: